duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

 This is the files page.
 You can access your calibration result directly through this tab.
 You calibration are stored under `/config/calibration`.
 If you do not want to recalibrate everytime you re-flahsed your SD card, it is recommended to save these calibration results.

-Additionally, you can access configuration files duckiebot uses in this tab.
+Additionally, you can access configuration files Duckiebot uses in this tab.

 <div figure-id="fig:dashboard-files" figure-caption="">
   <img src="dashboard-files.png" style='width: 35em'/>